Quick Answer

 Set this up in order so your records match your setup from day one:

 Cleaner operations do not create deductibility on their own.
 They only support a claim you can substantiate.
 If you are globally mobile, apply the same documentation logic across countries and carriers.
-Add local requirements only after jurisdiction-specific verification.
+Keep any local requirements tied to jurisdiction-specific source records or adviser guidance.
 Also treat the IRS audit guide as planning context, not binding authority.

 If you want a deeper dive, read Do I Have to Pay State Taxes While Living Abroad as a Digital Nomad?.